close

 Media heavily affects the bystander effect, and we can analyze this by using Max Weber’s theory of symbolic interactionism.
 Symbolic interactionism is the human interaction at a micro-level.
 Human individuals are at the center of understanding society since social values are formed by individual interpretation.

-Bystander Effect: An Impact of Social Media and Education
+The Influence of Social Media and Education on the Bystander Effect

 People assign different meanings to different things and people and act accordingly.
 People are heavily involved with social media, their new technology that gives them the ability to share and spread news.
 While it can make us feel like social activists and may seem like the bystander effect would probably reduce (Badalge, 2017), it is not the case.
 If we see a situation going on, what we would quickly do is take out our cameras and start recording.
 We may think we’re helping, but all we’re doing is bystanding.